pblpez/TFM/README.md

 ```
 $ findMotifsGenome.pl <BED file with peaks> <reference genome (mm10)> <output directory> -size given
 ```

+**Genomic_locations.R** creates a barplot representing the genomic location distribution of the assessed sets of peaks.

 ## Footprinting analysis
 It is recommended to create a parent directory with the needed input files and run all the following scripts from its location in the order specified here.
 At the end, several organized directories and subdirectories for each step will be obtained with the corresponding output files.
 The required input files are:
 - Input BAM files containing the mapped ATAC-seq reads.
 The associated bam.bai index should be in the same directory (else it will be created).